What is Hart's Green Grid?

 Developing the strategy

 The University of Winchester facilitated the workshop.
-This workshop helped us to shape the questions we put to our community in March.
+This workshop helped us to shape the questions we put to our community.

 We had over 500 responses!
 The results are now available.
 If you would like a copy, please email firstname.lastname@example.org

 What happens next?

 Working with Sustrans, and in partnership with Hampshire County Council, we have started our Local Cycling and Walking Infrastructure Plan (LCWIP).